Barrel: Tequila

 Some types of tequila are aged in oak barrels to mellow its flavor.
 "Reposado" tequila is aged for a period of two months to one year, "Añejo" tequila is aged for up to three years, and "Extra Añejo" tequila is aged for at least three years.
 Like with other spirits, longer aging results in a more pronounced flavor.

 Beer

 Beers are sometimes aged in barrels which were previously used for maturing wines or spirits.
 This is most common in darker beers such as stout, which is sometimes aged in oak barrels identical to those used for whiskey.
 Whisky distiller Jameson notably purchases barrels used by Franciscan Well brewery for their Shandon Stout to produce a whisky branded as "Jameson Caskmates".
 Cask ale is aged in the barrel (usually steel) for a short time before serving.
 Extensive barrel aging is required of many sour beers.

 Condiments

 Balsamic vinegar

 Traditional balsamic vinegar is aged in a series of wooden barrels.

 Tabasco sauce

-Since its invention in 1868, the pepper mash used to make Tabasco sauce is aged for three years in previously used oak whiskey barrels.
+The pepper mash used to make Tabasco sauce is aged for three years in previously used oak whiskey barrels since its invention in 1868.